jayangra/AzurePCI3.2/IaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 IaaS WebApp Overview.md

 ### Identity management
 The following technologies provide capabilities to manage access to cardholder data in the Azure environment:
--	[Azure Active Directory (AAD)](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
-All users for this solution are created in AAD, including users accessing the SQL Server.
+-	[Azure Active Directory](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
+All users for this solution are created in Azure Active Directory, including users accessing the SQL Server.
--	Authentication to the application is performed using AAD.
+-	Authentication to the application is performed using Azure Active Directory.
 For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
-Additionally, the database column encryption uses AAD to authenticate the application to SQL Server.
+Additionally, the database column encryption uses Azure Active Directory to authenticate the application to SQL Server.
 For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
 -	[Azure Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
 Instead of giving every user unrestricted permissions for Azure resources, administrators can allow only certain actions for accessing cardholder data.
 Subscription access is limited to the subscription administrator.
-- [AAD Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain resources.
-Administrators can use AAD Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
+- [Azure Active Directory Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain resources.
+Administrators can use Azure Active Directory Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
 This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.
-- [AAD Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.
+- [Azure Active Directory Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.
 - A deployed IaaS Active Directory instance provides identity management at the OS-level for deployed IaaS virtual machines.

 ### Security